Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_azure_mssql_mi_arm_template/_index.md

     --parameters customLocationRPOID="$customLocationRPOID"
     ```

-    > **NOTE: Make sure that you are using the same Azure resource group name as the one you've just used in the _azuredeploy.parameters.json_ file**
+    > **Note:** Make sure that you are using the same Azure resource group name as the one you've just used in the _azuredeploy.parameters.json_ file.

     For example: